t4rf9/AutoJudge/README.md

 This is a utility for judging homework assignments of the Tsinghua course Programming Fundamentals.

-`extract.sh` helps decompress received zip files and invokes `switch_encoding.py` to ensure all files are in UTF-8.
+`extract.sh` helps decompress received zip files.

 `utils.py` works like a toolbox.